RitikkumarAI/ritikkumarAI/README.md

 <img src="./thoughtworks-gif_dribbble.gif" height="290px" align="right" />

 - 🙋‍♂️ Everything about Ritik Kumar, also known as CodeWithRitik, is an AI Developer and Founder focused on building real-world tech solutions.is available on **[My Website](https://ritik.edtech-community.com)** where I share my work, ideas, and projects.
-- 🔭 I’m currently building **Chartik.Ai**, a powerfull AI Assistant , along with contributing to **ED-Tech Community**, a growing community of developers and creators.
+- 🔭 I’m currently building **vision.Ai**, a powerfull AI Assistant , along with contributing to **OrigoHOST Community**,AS a co-founder & director a growing community of developers and creators.
+- founder of Binarize technologies pvt. ltd
 - 🌱 I’m learning **MERN Stack**, **AI and Machine Learning**, and exploring **Blockchain** to strengthen my technical foundation.
 - 👯 I’m open to collaborating on **full stack projects**, **automation tools**, and **AI-driven applications**.
 - 🤝 I’m looking for guidance in **system design**, **scalable architectures**, and advanced **AI model development**.